Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

-|Cirencester Park||9 miles (14 km)||Explore 3000 acres of parkland and woodland on this walk in Cirencester.
+|Cirencester Park||9 miles (14 km)||Explore 3000 acres of parkland and woodland on this fine circular walk in Cirencester.
 This extensive park has miles of woodland trails, a large lake and a deer park.
 You can walk along the wonderful tree lined Broad Ride and visit the 19th century Polo-ground - the oldest in Great Britain.
 There are also great views into the surrounding Cotswolds countryside.
 The park entrance is located on the western side of the town centre so is easy to reach. |

 The Monarch's Way and the Macmillan Way both run past the park so you could pick up these trails to continue your walking in the area.
 View Full Details>>

 |Claude Duval Bridleroute||63 miles (102 km)||This shared walking and cycle path runs from Quainton, near Aylesbury in Oxfordshire to Great Barrington in the Cotswolds.|

 This route is named after the well-known local highwayman, Claude Duval.
 It starts at Quainton and passes Stratton Audley, Bicester and Bucknell before crossing the Oxford Canal near Woodstock.
 The route then heads towards Chipping Norton and then Spelsbury where you join the River Evenlode for a short waterside stretch to Ascott d'Oyley.
 You then head onto Great Barrington via Fifield.
 View Full Details>>

-|Cleeve Hill Circular||5 miles (8 km)||Climb the highest point in the Cotswolds on this splendid circular walk.
+|Cleeve Hill Circular||5 miles (8 km)||Climb to the highest point in the Cotswolds on this splendid circular walk.
 The walk makes use of the Cotswold Way so is well defined and way-marked.
 It begins at the car park at the southern end of Cleeve Common before crossing the common and climbing up to the peak of Cleeve Hill which stands at 1,083 ft (330 m).
 From here there are marvellous views: to the west, over Cheltenham and the racecourse, over the River Severn and into Wales, and to the north over Winchcombe.
 View Full Details>>|

 |Cotswold Canals||41 miles (66 km)||Follow a series of delightful waterways from Framilode to Lechlade on this waterside walk through Gloucestershire.|

-The walk starts at Framilode, next to the River Severn and folows the Stroudwater Canal and the River Frome to the market town of Stroud.
+The walk starts at Framilode, next to the River Severn and follows the Stroudwater Canal and the River Frome to the market town of Stroud.
 You continue to Sapperton, following the River Frome and the Thames and Severn Canal.
 A wooded section through Hayley Wood follows before coming to Kemble where you will pass the source of the River Thames.

 From Kemble you head to the village of Siddington and then on to South Cerney where you will pass the fabulous Cotswold Water Park which boasts 150 lakes, Nature Reserves and plenty of options for refreshment.
 View Full Details>>

 |Cotswold Country Park||6 miles (9 km)||This country park is located in the Cotswolds Water Park at Ashton Keynes on the Gloucestershire/Wiltshire border.
 The Park includes the largest inland beach in the UK, boat hire, crazy golf, a cafe and two lakes.
 It's a nice place for an easy inland beachside walk.
 There's also some woodland trails on the eastern side and lots of water loving birds to see on the water.
 View Full Details>>|

 |Cotswold Round||217 miles (349 km)||Travel through some of the most beautiful countryside and prettiest villages in England on this circular walk.
-You will visit a series of classic Cotswolds towns and villages including Cheltenham Spa, Winchcombe, Stanton, Broadway, Chipping Campden, Moreton-in-Marsh, Stow-on-the-Wold and Bourton-on-the-Water (video below).
+You will visit a series of classic Cotswolds towns and villages including Cheltenham Spa, Winchcombe, Stanton, Broadway, Chipping Campden, Moreton-in-Marsh, Stow on the Wold and Bourton on the Water (video below).
 There is much to enjoy with lush green countryside, historic houses, beautiful parks, woodland sections and homely country pubs for refreshments.
 View Full Details>>|

 |Cotswold Way||102 miles (164 km)||This trail takes you through some of the most beautiful countryside in England.|